advanderveer/27067dd17/tt/README.md

 - Short Proof of Work for VRF token vote @~1 sec, tip height determines the token
 - Combine votes from distict voters to solve another math puzzle, if solved closes the height
 - Relay policy only allows for relaying votes for.

+## Problems / Questions
+- _How to prevent one person generating a lot of votes for a miner, or how to make sure that throwing more computers at it doesn't work?_
+- _Why would anyone broadcast votes to the network?_ there is a reward for being included in a block.
+- _But then how to NOT reward spamming?_ Network filters multiple votes for a tip(?)
+- _But then how to prevent people generating there own votes?_ A block requires votes from distinct voters so selfish people will be outperformed.
+- _But then how to prevent chain death from lack of votes?_

+- _How to prevent people from emitting votes for each tip?_ Add finalization mechanism small spam proof of work

+## Dilemma
+Either allow for a mechanism that allows continuing after no block was found or allow each identity to create multiple votes per tip.
+Or can we balance the difficulty and VRF thresholds such that it just very unlikely that no-one finds a solution?